-Safety analysis to support an IAMP can be largely based on the existing analysis (e.g., documented in safety reports or probabilistic safety assessment [PSA] documents).
+Safety analysis to support accident management can be based on the existing analysis (e.g., documented in safety reports or probabilistic safety assessment (PSA) documents).
 Additional analysis, if required, should be performed specifically to address accident management issues.

-Safety analysis should be used to assist in developing an IAMP by:
+Safety analysis should be used to assist in developing accident management measures by:

-- formulating the technical basis for identification of reactor challenges and capabilities and development of strategies, measures, procedures and guidelines - demonstrating the acceptability of the identified solutions to support the selected strategies, measures, procedures and guidelines against the established criteria - determining the reference source terms and accident conditions for environmental qualification of equipment for DBAs and survivability/operability assessments of equipment for BDBAs, including severe accidents
+- formulating the technical basis for identification of reactor challenges and capabilities and development of strategies, measures, procedures and guidelines - demonstrating the acceptability of the identified solutions to support the selected strategies, measures, procedures and guidelines against the established criteria - determining the reference source terms and accident conditions for environmental qualification of equipment for DBAs and survivability/operability assessments of equipment for BDBAs, including severe accidents event.
+These computational aids are typically obtained using simplified assumptions and are often presented graphically.